A Declaration of Global Responsibility:

 Originally drafted: San Diego, California, September 28, 2001 (August 2004 revision)

 © 2001-2004 Dr. David Gruder.
 Future revisions of the Declaration and/or its Prefaces are likely to occur.

 David Gruder, Ph.D., is dually licensed in California as a psychologist (PSY9266) and marriage & family therapist (MFC18889).
-He is Director of Integrity Revolution, LLC and its subsidiary Willingness Works® in Del Mar, California, is the founder of the Integrity Pledge (www.IntegrityPledge.org) and was Founding President of the Association for Comprehensive Energy Psychology.
-Author of The New IQ: How Integrity Intelligence Serve You, Your Relationships and Our World (January, 2008) and The New IQ Integrity Makeover Workbook (January, 2008), Dr. Gruder is also the co-author of Sensible Self-Help, which was named Collier's 1997 Mental Health Book of the Year, and over 70 audio titles as well as four e-books, Dr. Gruder is a psychotherapist, speaker and business consultant in conflict resolution.
-Dr. Gruder can be contacted for interviews or consultations related to this document through the Contact page on www.TheNewIQ.com.
+He is Chief Collaboration & Integrity Officer for Integrity Revolution, LLC and its subsidiaries, Integrity Culture Systems™ and Willingness Works® in San Diego, California, is the founder of the Integrity Pledge (www.IntegrityPledge.org) and was Founding President of the Association for Comprehensive Energy Psychology.
+Author of The New IQ: How Integrity Intelligence Serve You, Your Relationships and Our World (January, 2008) and The New IQ Integrity Makeover Workbook (January, 2008), Dr. Gruder was also the co-author of Sensible Self-Help, which was named Collier's 1997 Mental Health Book of the Year, Conversations With the King, and over 70 audio titles, as well as four e-books, Dr. Gruder is a speaker, trainer, mentor, and trusted advisor in conflict prevention & resolution.
+He can be contacted for interviews or consultations related to this document through the contact links on his www.DrGruder.com website.